wpswings/woo-gift-cards-lite/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of the gift voucher, login to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type **"Ultimate Gift Cards for WooCommerce"** and click Search Plugins.
-Once you've found our plugin you can view details about it such as the point release, rating, and description.
+Once you've found Ultimate Gift Cards for WooCommerce plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.

 = Manual installation =

 The manual installation method involves downloading our Ultimate Gift Cards for WooCommerce and uploading it to your webserver via your favorite FTP application.
-The WordPress contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).
+The WordPress contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation)

 == Screenshots ==

-1. **General Settings** - You can enable Gift card plugin along with other features.
+1. **General Settings** - You can enable the Gift card plugin along with other features.
 2. **Product settings** - You can exclude the product categories for the Gift Cards.
-3. **Email Template** - The merchant can manage their email templates with the giving settings and shortcodes.
+3. **Email Template** - The merchant can manage their email templates by giving settings and shortcodes.
 4. **Product Edit Page** - You can create a new product in WooCommerce by selecting Gift Card as product type
 5. **Product Page** - This is the Gift Card product page layout.
-Customers can purchase it by filling in required details.
+Customers can purchase it by filling in the required details.
 6. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
 7. **Default Price** -  This setting defines the Gift Card Price by default and is not customizable by the customer.
 8. **Gift Card Template Listing** - You can also edit the Gift card existing template and provide your own layout to the customers.